dudusleepy/INDE577_Final/Supervised/7. K-Nearest Neighbors/README.md

 # K-Nearest-Neighbors-with-Python
-This repository contains projects related to KNN algorithm using Python.

-## Introduction: K Nearest Neighbors - Classification
-K nearest neighbors is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure (e.g., distance functions).
-KNN has been used in statistical estimation and pattern recognition already in the beginning of 1970’s as a non-parametric technique.
+## 1. Introduction
+The K-Nearest Neighbors (KNN) algorithm is a straightforward, non-parametric, and versatile method used in both classification and regression tasks.
+It operates on the principle that similar items tend to be closer to each other in feature space.

 -------------------------------------------------------------------------------------------------------------
 _Knn uses follwoing as a distance function_ :